 Remember, the key to getting high is not “the herb”, but rather time spent acclimatizing ~ Dave

 Huaraz (population 100,000) is the epicenter of climbing in the Peruvian Andes.
 This mountaineering city is the heart and soul of the Cordillera Blanca, or white mountain range, the greatest concentration of high peaks in all of the Andes.
-The Cordillera Negro or black mountain range sits on the opposite side from the Cordillera Blanca.
-This mountain range gets its name because it is much lower then the Cordillera Blanca and typically is not covered in snow.
+The Cordillera Negro or black mountain range sits, on the opposite side from the Cordillera Blanca and is named as such, because it is much lower then the Cordillera Blanca and typically not covered in snow.

-The town and nearby valley suffered a terrible earthquake in May of 1970 and most of Huaraz was destroyed.
-The northern part of town suffered terribly as a huge chunk of ice and snow broke off from nearby mountains and created a huge mud avalanche which took out most of this part of town.
-There is one street that has been preserved from before the earthquake – and its worth checking out to see the difference in the older construction versus the newer.
-The main Cathedral in the central square is still currently under construction.
-It has been almost 40 years since the earthquake and this cathedral is still not finished!
+The town and nearby valley suffered a terrible earthquake in May of 1970 and nearly all of Huaraz was destroyed.
+A huge chunk of snow and ice broke off from nearby mountains and created a massive mud avalanche which took out much of the city.
+One street has been preserved from before the earthquake – its worth checking out to see the difference in the older construction versus the newer.
+The main cathedral in the central square was still under construction a few years back – more then 40 years since the earthquake.

-It is highly recommended to spend at least 3-4 days in and around Huaraz acclimatizing to the high elevation.
+We highly recommended spending at least 3-4 days in and around Huaraz acclimatizing to the high elevation.
 If you are going to be climbing up to 6000 meters you will need additional days for acclimatization.
 Everyone reacts to altitude differently but if we are going to climb to over 20,000 feet we need 10-12 days acclimatization – hiking high and also sleeping high (this is based on lots of experience at this elevation).
 Take it easy the first few days.

-The best climbing months are June and July – hence they are the most crowded months in the mountains and in Huaraz.
-However there are a lot of mountains and aside from the main short trek routes it never gets that bad!
-Clear days and cold nights are the norm during these months.
+The best climbing months in this part of Peru are June and July – these are also the busiest months in the mountains and in Huaraz.
+However there are a lot of mountains and aside from the primary shorter trekking routes, it never feels over crowded.
+During the climbing season, clear days and cold nights are the norm.
 May through September tend to be dry months.
-November to April tend to be the wet months in the mountains.
+November to April are usually the wettest months in this part of the Andes.

-This article is the culmination of multiple trips to Huaraz and covers day trips, , longer treks and other outdoor activities as well as information about finding hotels, restaurants and guiding companies in Huaraz.
+This article is the culmination of multiple trips to Huaraz and highlights day trips, longer treks, mountain climbing and other outdoor activities as well as information about hotels, restaurants and guiding companies.
 Please read on …